 A Wide-Ranging Approach

 Leadership is the leading scholarly journal in the field of researching leadership studies, at the cutting edge of the theory and practice of leadership and organization.
-The main emphasis in the journal is on interdisciplinary, diverse and critical analyses of leadership processes in contemporary organizations.
+The main emphasis in the journal is on interdisciplinary, diverse and critical analyses of leadership processes in contemporary organizations and society.
 Leadership encourages new ways of researching and conceptualizing leadership.
+We welcome diverse methodologies and theoretical perspectives, and approaches drawn from the humanities as well as the social sciences.

 Leadership is essential reading for academics, researchers and students engaged with leadership within the fields and disciplines of: